pdp10/sbpipe/README.md

 parameter scan, and parameter estimation.

 The complete documentation is also available in [HTML](http://sbpipe.readthedocs.io/en/latest/) or [PDF](https://github.com/pdp10/sbpipe/blob/master/docs/sbpipe.pdf).

 To access the functions used by SBpipe for data analysis, visit the sbpiper project which is available on [CRAN](https://cran.r-project.org/package=sbpiper) and [GitHub](https://github.com/pdp10/sbpiper).

+**Issues**

 SBpipe is a relatively young project and there is a chance that some error occurs.
-Issues with this package can be reported using the mailing list (sbpipe AT googlegroups.com) or the [SBpipe forum](https://groups.google.com/forum/#!forum/sbpipe).
+Issues with this package can be reported using the [mailing list](mailto:sbpipe@googlegroups.com) or the [SBpipe forum](https://groups.google.com/forum/#!forum/sbpipe).

 To help us better identify and reproduce your problem, some technical information is needed.
-These details can be found in SBpipe log files which are stored in ${HOME}/.sbpipe/logs/.
-If possible, it would be worth providing this extra information when reporting a bug.
+These details can be retrieved by executing the SBpipe command using the `--verbose` option or directly from the SBpipe log files which are stored in `~/.sbpipe/logs/`.
+Please, provide this information when reporting a bug.

 Issues and feature requests can also be notified using the [github issue tracking system](https://github.com/pdp10/sbpipe/issues).

-**How to cite SBpipe:**
+**How to cite SBpipe**

 Dalle Pezze, P and Le Novère, N. (2017) *BMC Systems Biology* **11**:46.
 SBpipe: a collection of pipelines for automating repetitive simulation and analysis tasks.
 [DOI:10.1186/s12918-017-0423-3](https://doi.org/10.1186/s12918-017-0423-3)